spine-tools/spine-conductor/README.md

 list like this: `--only sa-foo sa-baz`

 ## how is circular dependency between packages handled?
-It is hardcoded into the release script using the following (version agnostic) dictionary:
+It is included in the config under the section `dependency_graph`.
+It is equivalent to the following (version agnostic) dictionary:
 ```python
 dependency_graph = {
     "sa-foo": ["sa-bar", "sa-baz"],